antarctica/bas-style-kit-docs/site/_core/icons.md

  [context is conveyed to ensure those using assistive technologies are not excluded]({{ '/start/standards-accessibility/#conveying-context-without-colours-or-icons' | prepend: site.baseurl }}){: .alert-link }.
 {: .alert .alert-warning }

-These icons can be used with many core styles and components, such as:
+These icons can be used with core styles and components, such as:

 * [buttons]({{ '/core/buttons/#contextual-icons' | prepend: site.baseurl }})
 * [form validation messages]({{ '/core/forms/#validation' | prepend: site.baseurl }})